A GUIDE TO THE SYNCHROPHASE MU-1

-I think the Synchrophase serial letter log is a good illustration of an experiment that produces the opposite of expected results (like Albert Michaelson's "speed of light" measurements looking for the "ether wake.")
+I think that trying to decode the Synchrophase serial letters via the serial letter log is a good illustration of an experiment that produces the opposite of expected results (like Albert Michaelson's "speed of light" measurements looking for the "ether wake.")
 I hoped to see a pattern in the MU-1 codes after a dozen or two combos were logged.
-Here we have collected over fifty combos that are tied to specific production indicators for date of manufacture and no discernable pattern has emerged.
+Here we have collected nearly 100 combos that are tied to specific production indicators for date of manufacture and no discernable pattern has emerged.
 I doubt that anything can be determined about a particular MU-1 just from the letter code.
 That must have been the way Grebe wanted it.

 To speculate on a reason for the obfuscation: It might indicate that Grebe was trying to protect themselves from a Neutrodyne lawsuit settlement that would be based on total production quantities.
 It seems possible that the Grebe management came up with an undecipherable code that allowed them to identify each MU-1 and MU-2 receiver while preventing anyone else from discerning any useable information from just the serial letters.
 If you had the code book, like the Grebe factory must have, you could identify any MU-1 or MU-2 but, without the code book, nothing specific could be determined about anything involving production quantities.

 However, looking at the photograph shown to the right, which is the Grebe factory Test and Alignment Department, it's apparent that Grebe wasn't trying to hide the fact that the Synchrophase was a tremendous seller.
 Over one hundred Synchrophase chassis are shown in this photo.
-Each cart appears capable of holding thirty chassis and there are four carts in the area.
+Each cart appears capable of holding at least twenty-five chassis and there are four carts in the area.
 Maybe advertising hype wasn't considered admissible evidence.